Chris Bourque: International play

 Bourque with the Capitals in 2008.

 On January 1, 2018, it was announced that Bourque was selected to play for the United States at the 2018 Winter Olympics.
 He registered 2 assists in 5 games as the United States finished the tournament in seventh place.

 Personal life

 Bourque is the son of Hockey Hall of Famer Ray Bourque and his wife Christianne.
 His younger brother, Ryan, also played in the Washington Capitals system and in the NHL for the New York Rangers.
 He also has an older sister, Melissa.

 Bourque married his longtime girlfriend Kimberly McManus, in July 2011.
 The couple have a son and a daughter together.
+He is actively involved with his family's charity organization called The Bourque Foundation.